Choose the right pest control company to handle your rat control issues

 Rat Poison or Baiting

 Rat poison should be used outdoors only.
 The last thing you want is a poisoned rodent dying in your home’s walls or attic.
+The smell can be absolutely horrific and close to unbearable.
 By implementing an effective rat baiting process, you can control rat populations in the surrounding areas.

 To Do List After Rat Removal